monovich/bart2-docker/README.md

 # 4) Run Image
 # You may find it convenient to set the following command as a bash alias in your
 # .bashrc, .bash_aliases, or other similar file
-docker run -ti -v "$PWD/data":/data bart2:latest /bin/bash
+bash <INSERT PATH>/bart2-docker/bin/sh/bart2-latest.sh

-# 5) Run BART
+# 5) Run BART in Container
 # The docker image uses the data directory as a bridge between the container
 # and host machine.
 Data needs to be placed inside the data directory on the
 # host machine to be accessible to the container.